bucs110a0spring22/final-project-code-goblins/README.md

 ## Project Description *(Software Lead)*

 Our project is a variation of a brick-breaker game.
+Bounce a ball around by moving left and right with a platform, until all the blocks are broken.
+There are multiple levels, and each new level has a chance of dropping a new power-up.
+Your score will be shown at game-over.

 ***